kottster/kottster/docs/dashboard/configuration/api.md

 ### Extending page configuration

-When you need customization beyond what the visual editor provides, you can add additional configuration to the `page.json` settings in the controller file.
+When you need customization beyond what the visual builder provides, you can add additional configuration to the `page.json` settings in the controller file.

 **Example:**